 I have had forty years’ experience in primary education including roles as a class teacher, head teacher and teaching fellow.
 I have supported other schools and head teachers as a Local Leader of Education, as well as trainee teachers and teaching assistants, while a Teaching Fellow for four years at the University of Leicester, during which time I gained an MBA in Educational Management.
 My main professional interests and involvements are school self-evaluation and improvement; effective leadership, and performance management.
 I work across all Early Years and Primary phases.

 As Rector of St. Mary’s Church, Broughton Astley I felt it was important to take up my place on the governing board.
 It has been my pleasure to welcome the children from Orchard School into the Church at various times throughout the year.
 As a governor, I am concerned to help to preserve the school’s traditional Christian ethos whilst doing my best to ensure that children are provided with all the tools they need to become confident, happy members of our community who are enabled to reach their full potential.

-I am the Deputy Head at Orchard and Year 1 class teacher.
+I am the Head Teacher at Orchard.
 I joined Orchard in September 2013 after working in the city for 9 years.
-I was elected as the Staff Governor in September 2014.
+I was first elected as the Staff Governor in September 2014.
 It is a pleasure to work in partnership with the Governing Board to provide support and challenge across the school ensuring high expectations and outcomes for all pupils.